 Within our current price structure, we’re unable to make any changes to our Appfire EULA.
 Taking into consideration our cost-effective pricing model and the costs associated with creating and managing individual agreements with each of our customers, you can begin to understand our position.
 Maintaining a standard EULA with all of our product customers allows us to focus our resources on meeting our obligations under these agreements.
 With that in mind, our EULA has been very carefully authored to be fair to both you and us.
 There may be some issues that are not covered here or on the rest of this page.
 If so, please feel free to contact us using the following form: appf.re/eula.

 We list a small number of our customers on our website as examples of organizations using our software.
 If you do not want us to mention your company name at all, just contact us using the form at appf.re/publicity and we’ll add you to our list of companies requesting not to be party to future disclosures or forms of publicity (including our customer lists on our website).

-The only customer data that we currently maintain within our own internal systems is customer and transaction information (i.e.: purchase history), as well as anything that you may (or may not) elect to share with us via our online knowledge base or support system.
-Any application level data is stored either within your systems (if you work with Atlassian’s “Server” products), within Atlassian’s systems (if you work with Atlassian’s “Cloud” products) or within your systems, Atlassian’s systems or our systems (if you work with products architected using Atlassian’s “Connect” architecture aka Atlassian’s “Cloud” products).
-In the case of products architected using Atlassian’s “Connect” architecture, the location of specific application level data storage depends on the product.
-To better maintain the integrity of privacy protection for Licensee data, we do not specify the location of application level data storage on a product-by-product basis.
+The only customer data that we currently maintain within our internal systems are customer and transaction information (i.e., purchase history) and anything you may (or may not) elect to share with us via our online knowledge bases or support portals.
+Any application-level data is stored either within your systems (if you work with Atlassian’s “Server” or “Data Center” products) or within Atlassian’s systems (if you work with products architected using Atlassian’s “Connect” architecture aka Atlassian’s “Cloud” products).
+In the case of products architected using Atlassian’s “Connect” architecture, the location of specific application-level data storage depends on the product.
+To better maintain the integrity of privacy protection for Licensee data, we do not specify the location of application-level data storage on a product-by-product basis.